-The Romanian celebration of love doesn’t take place on the 14th of February, rather 10 days later on the 24th.
-This day, known as Dragobete, signifies the end of the harsh winters and a day “when the birds are betrothed.”
-Often times, Romanian men will wait until the 24th to propose to their girlfriends as it is considered more of a romantic holiday than Valentine’s Day.
+In Romania, Valentine's Day is not celebrated on February 14th but rather, on February 24th.
+This day, known as Dragobete, is "the day when the birds are betrothed.”
+This day signifies the end of the harsh Romania winters and marks the first day of spring.
+Oftentimes, Romanian men will wait for 24th to propose on the 24th as it is considered more romantic than Valentine’s Day.

 For many Western cultures, Valentine’s Day is the celebration of St. Valentine, a Catholic martyr who was sentenced to death for marrying young lovers against the will of the Roman empire.
 However, in Bulgaria, Valentine’s Day coincides with the feast day of St. Trifon Zarezan, the patron saint of vine growing and wine production.
 Often times the two feast days are observed simultaneously with the 14th of February encouraging the consumption of the country’s highest-quality wines.

 It’s been rumored the first-ever Valentine’s Day card was created in France.
-Written by Charles, Duke of Orleans to his bride Bonne of Armagnac in 1415, his lines of verse contained one of the first documented uses of the phrase “my Valentine.”
-Some of the card’s romance is lost when put in context.
-You see, Charles penned the letter while in prison and his bride passed before his release.
+Written by Charles, Duke of Orleans, to his bride Bonne of Armagnac in 1415, his lines of verse contained one of the first documented uses of the phrase “my Valentine.”
+Though, some of the card’s romantic essence is lost when put in context.
+You see, Charles penned his letter while in prison and his bride passed before his release.
 Despite the depressing facts surrounding the inception of Valentine’s Day cards, the trend for writing and sending poetic notes came into fashion and continues to this day.

-Regardless of when, where, or how you celebrate Valentine’s Day, the holiday is an excellent reminder to take a little extra time to acknowledge and appreciate the ones we love.
-Whether your acknowledgment comes as a bouquet of flowers, a thoughtfully written card, or a box of sweets, don’t forget to find a way to share a little love this February.
+Regardless of how you celebrate Valentine’s Day, the holiday is an excellent reminder to take a little extra time to acknowledge and appreciate the ones we love.
+Whether your acknowledgment comes as a bouquet of flowers, a thoughtfully written card, or a sweet treat, don’t forget to find a way to share a little love this February.